Our programme enables sixth formers to achieve their goals.

 - Email templates – Team Up can provide email templates to help you share the opportunity with colleagues

-To discuss with our volunteer manager how we can best help connect with your students, contact Tom on:
+To discuss with our volunteer manager how we can best help connect with your students, contact Nicole on:

 Students need to be on track to achieve at least a B at A-Level in a relevant subject to the one they want to tutor in, and must have achieved at least a B in the subject at GCSE.
 The screening process involves applicants passing the following steps: